raiesbo/url-minifier/README.md

 API that allows creating shorter URLs for any project.

 In many cases, some URLs that we want to share, or directly from our own project, are excessively long and verbose.
 With this application, users can obtain a concise version of a URL through a straightforward HTTP POST request.

 The application provides two distinct interfaces.
 On one hand, there is the Visual interface located at the root URL /, which renders a web page with a form for entering the URL to be shortened.
 On the other hand, the application exposes a public JSON API, enabling the integration of third-party applications with the same objective.

-The entire application is written entirely in GO.
+The entire application is written entirely in [Go](https://go.dev/).

 ## Overview